How to Negotiate an Office Lease: 10 Tips

 9. Understand the Exact Costs

-There are several different types of office leases and it’s important to understand the differences.
-A gross lease is all-inclusive, with rent, utilities, and taxes bundled together.
+There are several different types of office leases, and it’s important to understand the differences.
+A gross lease is all-inclusive, which includes rent, utilities, and taxes.
 Meanwhile, with a net lease, you’ll pay rent but will also have to pay additional costs, such as utilities.
 Be sure to understand exactly what you’re required to pay, especially in terms of maintenance.

 10. Work With a Legal Representative